Miscellaneous API

 Note

-All arguments provided by C-code-generated-events are represented as Lua strings, including numbers.
+All arguments supplied by C-generated Xedge32 events are represented as Lua strings, including values that conceptually represent numbers.